xiaogliu/gload/README.md

 # gload
-gload means gradually load and it's used to load images with Gaussian blur.
+Gload means gradually load and it's used to load images with Gaussian blur.

 # options